konradsic/dj-cloudy/FEATURES_AND_PROPOSALS.md

 [^1]: Lavalink repo: https://github.com/freyacodes/Lavalink

 [^2]: Embed Paginator - A tool that you can use to view multiple embeds with arrows to navigate between them.
 Code reference: [**here**](https://github.com/konradsic/dj-cloudy/blob/main/utils/buttons.py#L112)

+[^3]: Three types of repeating: NONE, CUREENT_TRACK, QUEUE.
+None means no repeat, current track - repeat only current track and queue - repeat whole queue, all tracks in it.

+[^4]: All filters available using `/filters choose` command (implemented)